susu3/A2/README.md

-# AFL-ICS
+# AFL-ICS Ablation Study: A2

-A Scalable LLM-Assisted Fuzzing Tool for Industrial Control Protocol
+AFLNet + LLM-based Seed Generation (No Specification)